-5 COMMISSIONING AND TESTING
+4 COMMISSIONING AND TESTING

-Seller shall develop a commissioning plan and process (Commissioning Plan) that ensures all Project components meet the requirements of the Agreement, this Scope Book, and the other elements of the Performance Standard, including BESS Availability, BESS Power Rating, BESS RT Efficiency, BESS Storage Capacity, PV Plant Availability, and PV Plant Capacity.
-The Commissioning Plan shall conform to and include, without limitation, the components set out in Appendix 5, Project Performance Test Procedures.
+Seller shall develop a commissioning plan and process (Commissioning Plan) that ensures all Project components meet the requirements of the Agreement and this Scope Book, including BESS Availability, BESS Power Rating, BESS RT Efficiency, BESS Storage Capacity.
+Wind Turbine Reliability, and Plant Capacity.
 The Commissioning Plan shall outline the tasks, processes, procedures, and deliverables required to commission the Project, conduct the Performance Tests, and prove the function and performance of the Project, including its components.
 The Commissioning Plan shall designate the tests and processes required to be completed and performed prior to Mechanical Completion and Substantial Completion in accordance with the Agreement, including completion of all quality assurance and quality control (QA/QC) tests prior to Mechanical Completion and completion of all Project Performance Tests prior to Substantial Completion.
-Seller shall perform a random pile/pull testing campaign in accordance with ISO-2859-1, and subject to general inspection level II and an acceptance quality limit of 0.10.

 Seller shall provide the Commissioning Plan to Buyer reasonably prior to the commencement of Seller's commissioning activities.
 Buyer shall provide comments, if any, in good faith on such Commissioning Plan to Seller within ten (10) Business Days after Buyer's receipt of such Commissioning Plan.
 If Buyer provides such comments, Seller, within five (5) Business Days after Seller's receipt of Buyer's comments, shall revise the Commissioning Plan to address Buyer's comments and resubmit the revised Commissioning Plan to Buyer for review and approval.
 This procedure shall be repeated until the Commissioning Plan, as modified, is approved by Buyer.
-Buyer shall promptly notify Seller in writing if and when it has approved the Commissioning Plan.
+Buyer shall promptly notify Seller in writing if it has approved the Commissioning Plan.